Last Updated: December 5, 2023

 Done!

-You may need to wait a few hours for your feed to be update with the new values.
+You may need to wait a few hours for your feed to update with the new values.
+You should now have the default vanilla setup that Google Analytics expects.